Non-asymptotic upper bounds for the reconstruction error of PCA: Main results

-For our second main result we impose additional eigenvalue conditions and thus improve the bounds of Theorem \ref{Thm1}.
+For our second main result we impose additional eigenvalue conditions and thus improve the first bound of Proposition \ref{PropMainRes1}.
 A main feature is that the full trace of $\Sigma$ can be replaced by the partial trace $\tr_{>s}(\Sigma)$, which in the case $s=d$ coincides with the oracle reconstruction error.